lucapresicce/spBPS/README.md

-# Accelerated Spatial Meta-Kriging (ASMK)
+# Univariate and Multivariate Accelerated Spatial Modeling by Bayesian Predictive Stacking

-This package provides the principal functions to perform accelerated meta-kriging, for both univariate and multivariate spatial regression.
-The package is used mostly within the novel working paper *"Bayesian Transfer Learning and Divide-Conquer Models for Massive Spatial Datasets" ([**Luca Presicce**](https://lucapresicce.github.io/) and Sudipto Banerjee, 2024+)"*.
-In order to guarantee the reproducibility of scientific results, in the [Bayesian-Transfer-Learning-and-Divide-Conquer-Models-for-Massive-Spatial-Datasets](https://github.com/lucapresicce/Bayesian-Transfer-Learning-and-Divide-Conquer-Models-for-Massive-Spatial-Datasets) repository are also available all the scripts of code used for simulations and data analysis presented in the work and its Supplemental material.
+This package provides the principal functions to perform accelerated modeling for univariate and multivariate spatial regressions.
+The package is used mostly within the novel working paper *"Building Artificially Intelligent Geostatistical Systems Using Bayesian Predictive Stacking" ([**Luca Presicce**](https://lucapresicce.github.io/) and Sudipto Banerjee, 2024+)"*.
+In order to guarantee the reproducibility of scientific results, in the [Bayesian-Transfer-Learning-and-Divide-Conquer-Models-for-Massive-Spatial-Datasets](https://github.com/lucapresicce/Bayesian-Transfer-Learning-and-Divide-Conquer-Models-for-Massive-Spatial-Datasets) repository are also available all the scripts of code used for simulations, data analysis, and results presented in the Manuscript and its Supplemental material.

 --------------------------------------------------------------------------------